ivanbgd/fintech_platform/README.md

 You’ll build an interactive command line program that will constitute the core accounting structure for setting up accounts and manipulating data.

 You’ll create a matching engine that enables traders to find the best trading partners and showcases the blazing-fast core of the exchange platform.

 You’ll extend your Rust HTTP API by setting up a warp web service that will interact with an additional trading platform, by building a shared marketplace that will be a blueprint for additional Rust web services, small and large.

+## Notes
+ - My implementation is a much improved version of the project's requirements and starter code.
+   For example:
+    - My implementation contains a much improved version of the matching engine, which is heavily-documented.
+      Additionally, the matching engine contains a vast amount of unit tests.
+    - I have generally added more unit tests than required, for various parts of the application.